 College: How To Workshops

 Through the ARC’s College: How To workshops, students are equipped with the skills necessary to succeed at Ozark.
 The workshops are open for any Ozark student to attend and cover a range of topics, such as goal setting, time management, note-taking, and test preparation.
-Here are the ARC's workshops for Fall 2017:
+Read a schedule of this semester's workshops here.

 General ARC Services